-5 Time estimates by the Innocence Project range from three to five years for investigating the claims and determining whether such convicted persons have a viable claim to assert for post-conviction DNA testing of evidence that could exonerate them or otherwise reduce their sentence.
+3Time estimates by the Innocence Project range from three to five years for investigating the claims and determining whether such convicted persons have a viable claim to assert for post-conviction DNA testing of evidence that could exonerate them or otherwise reduce their sentence.

-6 The petition filed by the Florida Bar Rules of Criminal Procedure Committee sought a one-year extension to the time limitations in FLA.
-R. CRIM.
-P. 3.853.
-The petition filed by a consortium of Florida Innocence Project participants and affected inmates sought a writ of mandamus to prevent the destruction of biological evidence in possession of governmental entities.
+4 The petition filed by the Florida Bar Rules of Criminal Procedure Committee sought a one-year extension to the time limitations in Rule 3.853.
+The petition filed by a consortia of Florida Innocence Project participants and affected inmates sought a writ of mandamus to prevent the destruction of biological evidence in possession of governmental entities.
+5 See Amendments to Florida Rule of Criminal Procedure 3.853(d)(a)(A), Case No. SC03-1630 (September 30, 2003).

-7 Emergency Petition by the Florida Criminal Procedure Rules Committee for an Amendment to the Florida Rules of Criminal Procedure, No. SC03-1630.